Advice & Support

 Where can I find out more?

-Over the years, Jane has helped students with many issues including anger management, relationship advice, family breakdown, conflict management, violence, abuse, financial issues, bullying, sexual health, self-harm, crime, transgender and many more.
+Over the years Juniper have supported vulnerable students to deal with a range of issues such as anger management, relationship advice, family breakdown, conflict management, violence, abuse, financial issues, bullying, sexual health, self-harm, crime and transgender.